-In July 2013, the Company issued a promissory note to the Universal Service Administrative Company ("USAC") for \$4.1 million as a financing arrangement for that amount of accrued federal fees.
+In July 2013, the Company issued a promissory note to the Universal Service Administrative Company ("USAC") for \$4.1 million in principal amount as a financing arrangement for that amount of accrued federal fees.
 The promissory note carries a fixed annual interest rate of 12.75% and is repayable in 42 equal monthly installments of principal and interest beginning in August 2013.
-As of March 31, 2015 and December 31, 2014, approximately \$2.4 million and

-\$2.6 million, respectively, of this promissory note was outstanding and is included as notes payable in the accompanying condensed consolidated balance sheets.
+As of June 30, 2015 and December 31, 2014, approximately \$2.1 million and \$2.6 million in principal amount, respectively, of this promissory note was outstanding and is included as notes payable in the accompanying condensed consolidated balance sheets.